 Whilst the Netwealth website is certainly easy to use I find it surprising in today's competitive robo-advisor market that it does not yet offer a mobile app.
 Many of the most popular low-cost managed investment solutions have well-designed mobile and tablet apps which allow customers to fully manage their accounts and check their portfolio's performance with just a few clicks.
 Rather confusingly there is a Netwealth app in the Apple app store however this appears to be solely for Australian customers of the aforementioned Australian company (of the same name) as my login details did not appear to work.
-Having done some research, in November 2018, Netwealth posted a job vacancy for a UX designer, with one of the main responsibilities being the development of a mobile app, so I was expecting an app to be launched sometime in 2019, however it has failed to materialise.
+Having undertaken some research, in November 2018, Netwealth posted a job vacancy for a UX designer, with one of the main responsibilities being the development of a mobile app, so I was expecting an app to be launched sometime in 2019, however it has failed to materialise.
 Netwealth has since confirmed that an app is in development however it has not shared a release date.

 What products does Netwealth offer?

 General Investment account - allowing customers to invest in any combination of seven risk levels.
 There is also an option to open a Junior general investing account.